-To reduce the recorded noise, Even though to optimize the quality of the recordings seismic stations should be installed away from anthropogenic noises such as any source of noise (e.g., roads, major cities, factories etc. However, not all seismic stations are placed in quiet locations since other factors weigh in and factories), the selection of the "optimal" locations; even though human activity increases the noise level, the installation in buildings and infrastructure provides information about potential damages occurring during seismic events. "optimal" location to install a seismic station weights multiple parameters depending on the purpose of the specific network.
-The National Accelerometric Network (RAN), owned and managed by the Italian Civil Protection Department (DPC) operates the integrated Italian Strong Motion Network (RAN, Rete Accelerometrica Nazionale in Italian, Gorini et al. 2010; Costa et al. 2022) (Presidency of Counsil of Ministers - Civil Protection Department , 1972; Gorini et al., 2010; is established to monitor strong motions at a national level.
-The integrated RAN is the result of cooperation between the Italian government, regions, and local authorities that has been carried out for more than 25 yearscombination of RAN with the following networks; i) the Friuli Venezia Giulia Accelerometric Network (RAF, Rete Accelerometrica Friuli Venezia Giulia in Italian, University of Trieste 1993; Costa et al. 2010) in the North-East Italy, owned and managed by the University of Trieste (UniTS) ii) Irpinia Seismic Network (ISNet, Weber et al. 2007) in the South of Italy, owned and managed by Analysis and Monitoring of Environmental Risk Society (AMRA).
-Thereinafter, RAN will refer to the integrated RAN.
+To reduce the recorded noise, seismic stations should be installed away from anthropogenic noises such as roads, major cities, factories etc. However, not all seismic stations are placed in quiet locations since other factors weigh in the selection of the "optimal" locations; even though human activity increases the noise level, the installation in buildings and infrastructure

+45 provides information about potential damages occurring during seismic events.
+Italian Civil Protection Department (DPC) operates the integrated Italian Strong Motion Network (RAN, Rete Accelerometrica Nazionale in Italian, Gorini et al. 2010; Costa et al. 2022) to monitor strong motions at a national level.
+RAN is the result of cooperation between the Italian government, regions, and local authorities that has been carried out for more than 25 years.

-In this paper, we focus on the background noise in RAN accelerometric network.
-To do that, we analyze by analyzing the data coming from 528-532 continuous stations between 2019 and 2022.
+In this paper, we focus on the noise in RAN accelerometric network.
+To do that, we analyze the data coming from 528 50 continuous stations between 2019 and 2022.
 To see the effect of the COVID-19 pandemic, we compare the 2019 and 2022 noise data with the one from the Italian nationwide lockdown in March 2020.
-Starting do that we focused, in general, on the short periods (< 5 s) since they carry more relevant information related to parameters useful for civil defence purposes (e.g., PGA, PSA0.3, PSA1.0, and PSA3.0).
-The progressive conversion of data acquisition from triggered to continuous recording starting from the end of 2021, a vast amount of RAN stations are changed with new generation recorders.
+Starting from the end of 2021, a vast amount of RAN stations are changed with new generation recorders.
 Furthermore, they have been converted from triggered to continuous recording, enabling us to study the nationwide noise levels of the accelerometric network for the first time thanks to continuous data.
-2020 increased the number of stations available to study noise levels on a national scale.
-In Section 2, we explain the properties of the RAN network RAN and the time coverage of the data.
-In Section 3section, the data preprocessing and PSD calculation features processing workflow are explained.
+In Section 2, we explain the properties of the RAN network and the time coverage of the data.
+In Section 3 section,

+- 55 the data preprocessing and PSD calculation features are explained.
 Background noise levels are presented in Section 4 and the possible noise sources are discussed in Section 5.
-During the covid To see the effect of the COVID-19 pandemic on the anthropogenic noise, we compare the 2019 and 2022 noise data with the one from the Italian nationwide lockdown.
-Numerous studies showed that during the pandemic, background noise levels are decreased due to the lockdown measures forced on a national scale all around the globe (Lecocg et al., 2020; Poli et al., 2020; Piccinini et al., 2020).
-During the COVID-19 lockdown the opportunity is raised to see the noise level changes due to human activity and how 'silent' the stations can be.
-Variations in the noise levels during the COVID-19 and non-COVID-19 time periods, along with several noise sources that we can clearly identify, are interpreted, and the overall background noise of the RAN network RAN is presented in Section 6.
-For simplicity COVID-19 lockdown period is called lockdown period and non-COVID-19 time period is called no-lockdown.
+During the covid lockdown the opportunity is raised to see the noise level changes due to human activity and how 'silent' the stations can be.
+Variations in the noise levels during the COVID-19 and non-COVID-19 time periods, along with several noise sources that we can clearly identify, are interpreted, and the overall background noise of the RAN network is presented in Section 6.
+For simplicity COVID-19 lockdown period is called lockdown - 60 period and non-COVID-19 time period is called no-lockdown.